-- For victim service providers: - An oral statement by the individual or head of household seeking assistance which states: they are fleeing; they have no subsequent residence; and they lack resources.
-Statement must be documented by a self-certification or a certification by an intake worker. - For non-victim service providers (ie, agencies who do not exclusively serve DV victims): - Oral statement by the individual or head of household seeking assistance that they are fleeing.
+- For victim service providers: - An oral statement by the individual or head of household seeking assistance which states: they are fleeing; they have no subsequent residence; and they lack resources to obtain safe and adequate housing on their own.
+Statement must be documented by a self-certification or a certification by an intake worker.

+- For non-victim service providers (i.e., agencies who do not exclusively serve DV victims): - Oral statement by the individual or head of household seeking assistance that they are fleeing.
 This statement is documented by a self-certification or by the caseworker.
-Where the safety of the individual or family is not jeopardized, the oral statement must be verified; and - Certification by the individual or head of household that no subsequent residence has been identified; and - Self-certification, or other written documentation, that the individual or family lacks the financial resources and support networks to obtain other permanent housing.
+Where the safety of the individual or family is not jeopardized, the oral statement must be verified; and - Certification by the individual or head of household that no subsequent residence has been identified; and - Self-certification or other written documentation, that the individual or family lacks the financial resources and support networks to obtain other permanent housing.